The Supreme Court “Shadow Docket,” Explained

 The conservative justices are increasingly using a secretive process to issue consequential decisions.

 The decision in that case, Whole Woman’s Health v.
-Jackson, was shocking not only because it signaled a major change to the law but also in how the Court first addressed this issue: through a one-paragraph, unsigned opinion issued without any oral argument, on the Court’s “shadow docket.”
+Jackson, not only signaled a major change to the law but also exemplified a change in how the Court is increasingly addressing high-stakes legal issues: The Court handed down its ruling through a one-paragraph, unsigned opinion issued without any oral argument, on the shadow docket.

-The ruling was one of the more controversial uses of the Supreme Court’s shadow docket, and it made clear that the justices were willing to use this previously obscure procedural mechanism in ways that their predecessors did not.
-For better or for worse, the shadow docket is now a significant part of Supreme Court jurisprudence.
+The ruling was one of the more controversial uses of the Supreme Court’s shadow docket before President Trump took office a second time.
+It made clear that the justices were willing to use this previously obscure procedural mechanism in ways that their predecessors did not.
+The trend has continued, as discussed below.
+The shadow docket is now a significant part of Supreme Court jurisprudence.

 What is the shadow docket?

-Fundamentally, the shadow docket is where the Court rules on procedural matters, such as scheduling and issuing injunctions.
+Fundamentally, the shadow docket is where the Court rules on procedural matters, such as scheduling, and considers requests for emergency measures like stays.
 But its role is changing, and the full story is more complex.

-Supreme Court cases take one of two tracks: merits docket or shadow docket.
-Each term the Court decides some 60 to 70 cases on the merits docket.
-Before rendering a ruling in each one, the Court considers numerous briefs and holds oral argument.
+Supreme Court cases take one of two tracks: the merits docket or the shadow docket.
+Each term the Court decides some 50 to 70 cases on the merits docket.
+Before rendering a ruling in each case, the Court considers numerous briefs and holds oral argument.
 It then issues a decision with a lengthy opinion explaining its reasoning, often with concurrences and dissents.

 The process supports both informed decision-making and transparency.
 Almost every Supreme Court case you can name — Brown v.
 Board of Education, Roe v.
 Wade, Citizens United v.
 Federal Election Commission — was decided on the merits docket.